Last updated on February 27th, 2018

 Nike is an American corporation headquartered in Washington County, Oregon.
 The company was established in 1964 by Bill Bowerman and Phil Knight.
 But the company changed its name from Blue Ribbon Sports to the current Nike in 1978.

 The company employs more than 44,000 people across the world and has total assets of around $ 15 billion.
 There are over 700 outlets of the company in the world.
-The company sells a wide range of sports products including its most popular sports shoes with the Nike symbol.
+The company sells a wide range of sports products along with creative packaging including its most popular sports shoes with the Nike symbol.

 The company takes its name from the Greek goddess of victory, Nike.
 The goddess was an inspiration to Greek warriors.
 When the warriors won a war they used the say ‘Nike’ to each others.